urbainze/weather-forecast-project/README.md

 ## **Dashboard**

-he is an example of dashboard
+here is an example of dashboard

 ![Example of Dashboard](airflow_project.PNG)